 Many diseases take hold of our bodies without giving out any symptoms, thus we find out about them when it’s too late.
 Regular checkups help us avoid this.

 Working women can book a checkup in advance and apply for a time off, making it easier to schedule an appointment.

 Annual and monthly checkups such as blood sugar levels for diabetes, blood cholesterol levels, blood pressure, and BMI rates gives us a clear idea of where our health is going.

 3. Hire a Trainer:

 A health training professional will be the easiest route to achieving your health and fitness goals.
 They will give you basic fitness knowledge and devise the best exercise routine that’s perfect for you.

-A trainer will give you the best guidance to get on the fast track to fitness, so it’s best to follow that routine rather than trying it and ending up harming yourselves.
+A trainer will give you the best guidance to get on the fast track to fitness, so it’s best to follow that routine rather than trying it and ending up harming yourself.
 Granted, not everyone can afford to hire a dedicated personal trainer, but luckily are ways you can access their expertise remotely.
-Take Aaptiv for example: It’s an app that’s full of audio-based workouts by expert personal trainers, covering everything from stength training, cardio, and even meditation.
-If you need that little bit of motivation to start working out, try one of these 3000 workouts.
+Take Aaptiv for example It’s an app that’s full of audio-based workouts by expert personal trainers, covering everything from strength training, to cardio, and even meditation.
+If you need that little bit of motivation to start working out, try one of there over 5000